RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 #### How intrusive collections save the day (and why you need the `generic-field-projection` crate)

-Earlier, I mentioned that in an intrusive collection, each object owns a portion of the collection that they are a part of.
+Earlier, we mentioned that in an intrusive collection, each object owns a portion of the collection that they are a part of.
 So for a mutable priority queue, we might have something like the following:

 ```rust
 use std::rc::{Rc, Weak};